malinowskiagatha/RiskIQ/README.md

 When managing risk, it is also important to understand, visually, its distribution. **Normal Curve Distribution** plots all values around the probability's mean.
 The two most important aspects of distributions in relation to risk are mean and standard deviation.
 Mean can be used to help calculate the average increase or decrease that a stock is undergoing on a daily basis.
 Standard deviation shows how much other values differ from the mean.
 The smaller the standard deviation the better.
 This is because as standard deviation grows, it shows that an investment is more risky.

 **Kurtosis** is important when working with distributions as well.
 Kurtosis measures the extreme values within each fat-tail.
 A distribution with high kurtosis signifies to investors that returns sometimes will be much more extreme compared to the mean (Kurtosis Risk).
-High kurtosis can be identified as a distribution curve with a low even distribution and fat-tails.
+High kurtosis can be identified as a distribution curve with a low, even distribution and fat-tails.
 A low kurtosis distribution shows lower possibility of having extreme returns and is identified as an even distribution situated closely around the mean with skinny-tails.
 Kurtosis has no correlation to the way a distribution curve looks like.
 A distribution curve could have a round, semi-circle, arched top and still have a high kurtosis.
 Kurtosis solely depends on instances where a distribution shows fat-tails and signs of risk within the size of each standard deviation.

 <h3> <i>Goals</i> </h3>

-The goals of this project are to analyze risks created from investing in Microsoft (MSFT) compared to investing in the S&P 500 (SPY).
-By understanding the information presenting in the introduction, one can determine whether it is worth for them to invest in a certain stock.
+The goal of this project is to create a python library that will ease risk analysis from stock securities.
+Microsoft (MSFT) and S&P 500 (SPY) data are used to illustrate the functionality of the code.
+By understanding the information presenting in the introduction, one can determine whether it is investing in a certain stock.